sandstreamdev/react-swipeable-list/README.md

 How far swipe needs to be done to trigger attached action. `0.5` means that item needs to be swiped to half of its width, `0.25` - one-quarter of width.

-Can be set for whole list or for every item.
+It can be set for the whole list or for every item.
 See `threshold` for `SwipeableListItem`.
+Value from the `SwipeableListItem` takes precedence.

 ## SwipeableListItem Props